The next normal? Experts discuss the future of work in Louisville and beyond

 The event series is free and brings together experts in areas such as office design, corporate culture, economic development and innovation to weigh in and offer ideas to deal with challenges the decision makers face regarding the future of their workplace.

-Edwards was joined on the panel by Brian Zuercher, CEO at Hopewell; Anthony Ellis, general counsel for the Kentucky Cabinet for Economic Development; Lejla Bilal, co-founder at Transform·Ed Collective; and Boz Lindgren, market director of the corporate commercial and hospitality design studio for Luckett & Farley.
+Edwards was joined on the panel by Brian Zuercher, CEO at Hopewell (now Align); Anthony Ellis, general counsel for the Kentucky Cabinet for Economic Development; Lejla Bilal, co-founder at Transform·Ed Collective; and Boz Lindgren, market director of the corporate commercial and hospitality design studio for Luckett & Farley.

 To learn more click here.